camunda/camunda-modeler/docs/element-templates/README.md

-> The feature Element Templates may be subject to change in the future.
-As an example, this may lead to changes in the way you configure templates in JSON.
+> :warning: __The feature Element Templates may be subject to change in the future.__ As an example, this may lead to changes in the way you configure templates in JSON.

 # Element Templates